Environment Fixed Penalty Notices (FPNs) Kingdom

 Alternatively, you have the right not to pay the FPN and defend yourself in the Magistrates Court.

-• if there are significant extenuating circumstances that temporarily affected the ability of the offender to comply with the law
+• If there are significant extenuating circumstances that temporarily affect the ability of the alleged offender to comply with the law

 No legal proceedings will be initiated until a response has been sent to you.